adielrum/Tucil3_10123004_10123053/README.md

    ./build.bat
    ```

-4. Run `gui.bat` to build run the GUI program instead.
+4. Run `gui.bat` to use the GUI program instead.
    ```sh
    ./gui.bat
    ```